lvgl/lv_port_linux/boards/nxp_imx93/README.md

 ## Overview

-This guide provides steps to setup the i.MX 93 Evaluation Kit and to cross-compile an LVGL application to run it the target.
+This guide provides steps to setup the i.MX 93 Evaluation Kit and to cross-compile an LVGL application to run it on the target.

 ## Buy